ethereum/remix-plugin/doc/engine/3-hosted-plugin.md

 Ok, now that we have our `HostPlugin` we can write a simple `ViewPlugin` to inject into.

 A `ViewPlugin` must :
-- have a `location` key in it's profile, with the name of the `HostPlugin`.
+- have a `location` key in its profile, with the name of the `HostPlugin`.
 - implement the `render` method that return its root element.

 ```typescript